-The City of San Jose's St. James Park is currently home to many of downtown's homeless individuals, and these individuals will be first in line to move into this new residential service facility to feature 78 permanent housing units and five interim housing units.
+The City of San Jose's St. James Park is currently home to many of downtown's homeless individuals, and these individuals will be first in line to move into this new residential service facility featuring 78 permanent housing units and five interim housing units.
 Simultaneously housing and serving permanent and interim residents while addressing their differing needs was the primary design objective.

-There is complete separation between the permanent housing units and interim housing units and their associated amenity spaces in order to facilitate an atmosphere that helps the permanent residents to form a sense of community and stability as opposed to the inherently transitory nature of interim housing.
+There is complete separation between the permanent housing units and interim housing units and their associated amenity spaces, in order to facilitate an atmosphere that helps the permanent residents to form a sense of community and stability as opposed to the inherently transitory nature of interim housing.

 - A semi-enclosed outdoor landscaped courtyard with the external access point secured via a decorative metal gate, designed by an artist.

 - Stepped massing creating space for a rooftop deck with a view of St. James Park.

 - Open-air circulation hallways, maximizing natural light in circulation areas as well as in units.

 Maximized programmable space, achieving a total of 10,000 square feet, including:

 - Office spaces and staff lounge for onsite property manager, case manager and other staff.

 - Dedicated community room and secured lobby for permanent residents

 - Shared laundry facilities on every floor.